FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 </details>

-> **Note:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
+> **Note:** If you have tried this lab earlier,the previous session might still be persistent.
 In such a case, you will see a **'Layer already Exists'** message instead of the **'Pushed'** message  in the above output.
-We recommend you to proceed with the next steps of the lab.
+If that happens,proceed with the next steps of the lab.

 6. Verify that the image was pushed successfully.

 ```
 ibmcloud cr images